 Arroz Caldo is a Filipino chicken rice porridge recipe, delicious yet so simple and easy to make.

-This Arroz Caldo recipe is made with chicken, glutinous and regular white rice simmered in broth or water in witha savory ginger flavor.
-When served, it is topped with hard boiled egg, toasted garlic, green onion, lemon and fish sauce.
+This Arroz Caldo recipe is made with chicken, glutinous and regular white rice simmered in broth or water in with a savory ginger flavor.
+When served, it is topped with hard-boiled egg, toasted garlic, green onion, lemon, and fish sauce.

 When I make arroz caldo, it reminds me of Goto.
 It is another popular congee or rice porridge cooked similar to arroz caldo that uses honeycomb tripe.